 - In industrial agriculture, the vast majority of farmers grow just a few crops each year in monocultures using synthetic chemicals, including herbicides and insecticides that kill biology in the soil.
 Topsoil becomes unstable with repeated plowing.
 A major consequence is soil erosion, resulting in a significant loss of stored carbon.

-- The conversion of intact land to monocrop agriculture is accompanied by deforestation, land clearing, and overgrazing by livestock.
-The resulting degraded land can damage ecosystem services, which are the essential services that nature provides, such as nutritious food, clean water, pollination of crops, pollution removal, carbon sequestration, and recreational, cultural, and spiritual benefits.
+- The conversion of intact land to mono-crop agriculture is often accompanied by deforestation, land clearing, and overgrazing by livestock.
+The resulting degraded land can damage ecosystem services, which are the essential services that nature provides, such as nutritious food, clean water, pollination of crops, pollution removal, carbon sequestration, biodiversity, and recreational, cultural, and spiritual benefits.
 See Grasslands Nexus, Tropical Forests Nexus, and Degraded Land Restoration Nexus for more details.

 - The key to regenerative agriculture is the fast carbon cycle.
 Atmospheric carbon dioxide is transformed by photosynthesis into sugars that plants use to grow.
 Some of the carbon makes its way into the soil via plant roots to be consumed by microbes in exchange for nutrients the plants need.
 Some of this carbon stays in the soil for varying periods of time.

 - Modern regenerative agriculture in the developed world is mostly practiced by white farmers and ranchers and needs to extend its reach into BIPOC communities as well as to confront issues of racial equity, dispossession, access, discrimination, sovereignty, and social justice.
-It needs to listen to Indigenous peoples, learn about traditional foodways, and bring native farmers, ranchers, chefs, and activists into the movement.
+It needs to listen to Indigenous peoples, learn about traditional foodways, and bring native farmers, ranchers, chefs, and activists into the regenerative movement.

 Buy food and other items produced by regenerative agriculture.
 Farmers and ranchers have implemented campaigns that promote their products and practices.
 Purchasing these products supports the agricultural enterprise and encourages others to adopt similar practices.

-- A sample of companies that support regenerative agriculture include Alter Eco Foods, Maple Hill Dairy, Dr. Bronner’s, Original Beans, Annie’s , Lundberg Family Farms, and Nature’s Path.
+- A sample of companies that support regenerative agriculture include Alter Eco Foods, Maple Hill Dairy, Dr. Bronner’s, Original Beans, Annie’s, Lundberg Family Farms, and Nature’s Path.

 - Patagonia Provisions sells food and other products that are certified regenerative organic from participating farms and ranches.
-Here is an explanation on how they source their products.

 - Here is a list from SoilCentric of regenerative farms, ranches, products, resources, and educational opportunities.

 Take a training course to understand soil health and how regenerative agriculture can help.
-There are a variety of online courses that range from the basics of soil health to detailed how-to for gardeners and others.
+There are a variety of online courses that range from the basics of soil health to detailed how-tos for gardeners and others.

 - Soils for Life in Australia has options for studying regenerative agriculture.